ITDiscovery/IMASI8080viaESP32/README.md

 # Altair8800viaAVR
-I'll be creating a smaller board the will have a mini "mock up" of an Altair 8800.
+I created a small board the also has a mini "mock up" of an Altair 8800 front panel via DIP switches and LED bar graphs.
+The board has two 40 pin connectors to wire up to external LEDs and switches.

 Design Goals:
 1. Use the AVR12828 and add the required I/O 74HCT165 (input) and 74LS595 (output).